 Can a 5-year CD lose value?

 A 5-year CD could lose value if you incur an early-withdrawal penalty.
 That fee could eat into your principal amount.
 But if you keep the 5-year CD for the full term, you will earn the stated interest – assuming the product you’re in is a fixed-rate CD.

 Each depositor is insured to at least $250,000 per FDIC-insured bank by the FDIC.
-The standard share insurance amount is $250,000 per share owner, per insured credit union, for each ownership category at NCUA institutions.
+The standard share insurance amount is $250,000 per share owner, per insured credit union, for each ownership category (account type) at NCUA institutions.